vishalkk96/LLM_Doc_Retrieval/README.md

 9.	**Fine-Tuning over the Dataset**

 	Move to the next risk statement in the training dataset and repeat the process (steps 4-9) for each risk statement to iteratively fine-tune the baseline cosine similarity matrix.

-**The Filenames column lists out the files to look into in the IPO Docs folder**